-Early detection and treatment are the keys to treating scoliosis because they can prevent the need for spinal fusion surgery.
+Early detection and treatment are the key to treating scoliosis because it can prevent spinal fusion surgery.
 If detected early, scoliosis can be treated by therapy or bracing.
 In particular, bracing has been proven to work in 85% of patients with mild scoliosis.

 What may happen if it is not caught early?

 Scoliosis worsens as the child grows, so the faster the child grows, the faster the curve will worsen.
-If their curve is severe, your child will need surgery to have their spine fused.
-The goal is to catch scoliosis when it’s mild and avoid surgery through early intervention.
+If their curve is severe, your child will need surgery to have the spine fused.
+The goal is to catch scoliosis when it’s mild and avoid surgery through early intervention

 What are short-term and long-term treatment options?

 Bracing is the most important component of short-term treatment.
 It works best on children who haven’t gone through puberty and is not useful after the child is skeletally mature.
-Generally, this is around age 14 for girls and age 16 for boys.
+Generally, a child is considered to be mature at age 14 years for girls and 16 years for boys.

 Observation is used for children who have a scoliosis curve that is too small for bracing, and older children who are not growing quickly.
-Most cases of scoliosis are treated with observation with a visit to the orthopedic surgeon for spine X-rays every six months.
+Most cases of scoliosis are treated with observation with a visit to the orthopaedic surgeon for spine x-rays every six months.

-Surgery, while uncommon, is the only way to treat curves that are too large for bracing.
-There are many surgical options and new techniques which can be discussed with the orthopedic surgeon.
-AdventHealth for Children can now provide radiation-free surgery in reduced time using a 7D Surgical FLASH ™ Navigation System.
+Surgery, while uncommon, is the only way to treat curves which are too large for bracing.
+There are many surgical options and new techniques which can be discussed with the orthopaedic surgeon.

 Can a child fully recover from scoliosis?